bcwalden2001/image-rotater/README.md

 ## Summary

-This program performs image rotation on a raster image using a custom rotation matrix, transforming the resulting image inside of an expanded container and mapping each original pixel to a new position.
-After rotation data is given by the user, the program displays the newly-constructed image in a window and logs error metrics.
+This program rotates a raster image by a user-specified angle and number of repetitions.
+It maps each original pixel to a new position on a dynamically resized canvas to prevent clipping, displays the rotated image, and calculates error metrics to analyze pixel displacement and color fidelity.

 ## Methodology

-The program begins by importing OpenCV, NumPy, and several trigonometric utilities, and loads an image normalized to floating-point precision.
+	1. Setup: The program imports OpenCV, NumPy, and math utilities, then loads the image normalized to floating-point precision.

-A custom matrix multiplication function substitutes NumPy’s **dot** or **matmul** built-ins along with a custom helper function to convert floating-point RGB values back to 8-bit integers.
+	2. Matrix Operations: A custom matrix multiplication function is used instead of NumPy’s built-in operations.
+A helper function converts floating-point RGB values back to 8-bit integers for display.

-The program constructs a 2×2 rotation matrix and applies it the pixel and the four corner points of the image, enabling dynamic computation of the new bounding box during rotation.
-This ensures the rotated output image has the correct dimensions to hold the original image so that to clipping of corners is avoided.
+	3. Rotation Calculation:
+	•	A 2×2 rotation matrix is constructed based on the user-defined angle.
+	•	The four corners of the image are rotated to compute the new canvas size, ensuring no clipping occurs.

-A total rotation matrix is then calculated by multiplying the angle by the number of rotations (rather than rotating the image step-by-step), reducing compounding rounding error.
+	•	A total rotation matrix is calculated by multiplying the angle by the number of rotations, reducing compounding rounding errors.
+	4. Pixel Mapping:

-Every pixel in the original image is translated into a centered coordinate system, multiplied by the total rotation matrix, and mapped into the new output frame.
-The code tracks two error metrics during this process:
+	•	Each pixel is translated to a centered coordinate system and multiplied by the total rotation matrix.
+	•	The transformed coordinates are rounded and mapped to the new output frame.
+	5. Error Tracking: Two metrics are recorded during rotation:

-• **absolute color error**—difference between the original pixel’s RGB and the value stored at the rotated pixel’s new location.
+	•	Absolute color error: Difference between the original pixel RGB values and the rotated pixel’s RGB values.
-• **pixel rounding error**—the Euclidean distance between the exact floating-point coordinate and the final, rounded integer pixel coordinate.
+	•	Pixel rounding error: Euclidean distance between the exact floating-point coordinate and the final integer pixel coordinate.

-Finally, the rotated floating-point image is converted to an 8-bit format so it can be displayed.
+	6. Display: The rotated floating-point image is converted to 8-bit format and displayed in a window.
+Error metrics are printed to the console.

-The images below show how much the degree of rotation has an affect on the accuracy of pixels after displacement.

 <img width="385" height="595" alt="image" src="https://github.com/user-attachments/assets/60b3e6de-e4ce-4c5b-aed2-be3d76f8c2e0" />